 Even now, it preserves its cozy and softly illuminated ambiance.
 Adorned with a chandelier, candles with wax-crystallized patterns, vintage artifacts from bygone eras, and a classic jukebox, visitors can leisurely explore this candlelit historical treasure and relive the Houston of yesteryears.

-Whether you want to settle your nerves before or after the haunted house experiences, 13th Floor visitors can stop by Bar 13, to imbibe themed libations and/or purchase concessions.
+Whether you want to settle your nerves before or after the haunted house experiences, 13th Floor visitors can stop by its horror-themed secret bar, The Hideout to imbibe themed libations and/or purchase concessions.
 Either/or, visitors can also slink into The Hideout, the area haunted house speakeasy.

 8. Scream Fest